Richard Ballard: 2017 season

 Ballard signed with United Soccer League side Louisville City on February 6 and made his professional debut on March 25 against Saint Louis.
 He appeared in 25 of Louisville's 32 league matches, being used primarily as a substitute, scoring three goals.
 He also appeared in both of Louisville's US Open Cup matches, scoring one goal as well as all four of Louisville' USL Cup Playoff matches.
 Although he didn't score in regulation time during any of the USL Cup matches, he converted the final shot of the Penalty shoot-out in the Eastern Conference final against New York Red Bulls II.
 Ballard and Louisville won the USL Cup Final against Swope Park with Ballard being named a finalist for USL Rookie of the Year.

 2018 season

 Ballard had his contract renewed with Louisville and he made his season debut on March 17 against USL expansion side Nashville SC.
 In early April Ballard suffered a stress fracture causing him to miss significant time.
 He finished the year making only four appearances across Louisville's 34 league matches without scoring a goal.
 Although he didn't make an appearance in any of Louisville's four USL Cup playoff matches Ballard and Louisville went on to win the USL Cup Final against Phoenix.

 Miami FC

 On January 14, 2021, following a year off from competitive play, Ballard signed with USL Championship side Miami FC.

 Detroit City

 On January 10, 2023, Ballard signed a two-year deal with USL Championship side Detroit City.
+He left Detroit following their 2023 season.

+One Knoxville

+Ballard joined USL League One club One Knoxville on January 11, 2024.
+He was released by Knoxville following their 2024 season.